MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/n-1-installation-configuration.md

 > [!Note]
 > Environments upgraded from Dynamics AX 2012 R3 will already have these values populated but should validated to ensure that they are correct.
 This information must be manually entered for environments that have not been upgraded from Dynamics AX 2012 R3.

-1. Sing in to the Dynamics 365 for Retail headquarters and navigate to the `Retail > Headquarters setup > Retail scheduler > Channel database group` form and set the following fields.
+1. Sign in to the Dynamics 365 for Retail headquarters and navigate to the `Retail > Headquarters setup > Retail scheduler > Channel database group` form and set the following fields.
 1. On the Action pane click on `New` for each physical channel database present in the Dynamics AX 2012 R3 environment and set the following fields:

 | Section |	Field |	Description	| Sample Value |